 Several incredibly successful hedge fund managers have endorsed the idea of taking a gap year rather than landing an internship immediately.

-The reason for this is that talent scouts at prestigious firms are looking for individuals with who have insight into real-world situations.
+The reason for this is that talent scouts at prestigious firms are looking for individuals who have insight into real-world situations.

 The ideal candidate is someone who isn’t afraid to take risks, but takes responsibility for their mistakes and displays business savvy far beyond their years.

-If you’re keen on a career in investment banking and are looking to improve your chances of being picked up by your dream firm, why not join one of our volunteer projects in India during your gap year?
+If you’re keen on a career in investment banking and are looking to improve your chances of being picked up by your dream firm, why not join one of our volunteer programs in India during your gap year?